Geomagnetically induced current: Risk to infrastructure

 A time-varying magnetic field external to the Earth induces telluric currents—electric currents in the conducting ground.
 These currents create a secondary (internal) magnetic field.
 As a consequence of Faraday's law of induction, an electric field at the surface of the Earth is induced associated with time variations of the magnetic field.
-The surface electric field causes electrical currents, known as geomagnetically induced currents (GIC), to flow in any conducting structure, for example, a power or pipeline grid grounded in the Earth.
+The surface electric field causes electrical currents, known as geomagnetically induced currents, to flow in any conducting structure, for example, a power or pipeline grid grounded in the Earth.
 This electric field, measured in V/km, acts as a voltage source across networks.